jevans97utk/willitsync/README.md

 # Workflow

-1. Update the YAML configuration in SwaggerHub
+1. Update the YAML configuration in SwaggerHub.
+2. If a new API version has been created, then a new GitHub integration must be created.
+Most of the details of creating the new integration is straightforward, but be sure to set the items below correctly.
+Consult the documentation at https://app.swaggerhub.com/help/integrations/github-sync for details.
+It might be best to create the new version as soon as you know you will be making any changes, because the act of saving a subsequent change in SwaggerHub automatically pushes the change to GitHub (until you create a new version).
+  * Sync Method:  Basic Sync
+  * Branch:  SWAGGERHUB
+  * Generated API Code:  YAML (Resolved)

-2. Push the integration to github, this lands in SWAGGERHUB branch
+3. Push the integration to github using the web UI, this lands in SWAGGERHUB GitHub branch
-3. Locally into devel
+4. Locally into devel
-4. Cherry-pick the SWAGGERHUB commit corresponding to the code generation
+5. Cherry-pick the SWAGGERHUB commit corresponding to the code generation
-5. In another terminal window, cd into the openapi-generator folder and run the following to generate the code
+6. In another terminal window, cd into the openapi-generator folder and run the following to generate the code

 ```shell
 $ java -jar modules/openapi-generator-cli/target/openapi-generator-cli.jar generate \